Tuesday is Market Day in Bedale and it has been for over 750 years!

-Why not come and experience Bedale's fine georgian-fronted, cobbled market place filled with the stalls and the sounds of Bedale Market.
-The market hosts a range of local suppliers offering fresh fish, fruit and vegetables, locally baked bread, household supplies, clothes, cards, cakes and other goods to attract the shopper.
+Why not come and experience Bedale's fine cobbled, Georgian-fronted market place, filled with the stalls, sounds and smells of Bedale Market.
+The market hosts a range of local suppliers offering fresh food, locally baked bread and cakes, household supplies, clothes, cards, crafts and other goods to attract the shopper.
 Bedale Market is truly at the heart of the community.

 Bedale market is one of the longest running markets in Yorkshire.
 In 1251 King Henry III granted a Market Charter to Alan, son of Brian of the Manor of Bedale to hold a market every Tuesday and a three-day fair once a year on the Feast of the Ascension (40 days after Easter Sunday).
 In 2006 the Market Charter was conveyed (passed on) to Bedale Town Council, which is now responsible for hosting the event each week.

 New traders wishing to ‘stand’ on Bedale Market, either permanently or on a casual basis, should contact the Market Superintendent, via our contact form or on 07396 387987.
 The market is operated on a ‘one-line’ basis with a restriction (at the moment) on duplicate stalls, and all traders are encouraged to stand on a permanent basis - permanent traders are guaranteed a pitch in a set location and are charged discounted rents.

 If you have not visited Bedale Tuesday Market recently, why not pop into the town and see for yourself?